 The Group’s Vendor Management and Outsourcing Policy is approved by the Group Risk Committee and subject to an 18-month review.
 It outlines the expectation that all third parties shall meet similar Environmental Social Governance (ESG) standards and commitments that we expect ourselves as a Group to achieve including adhering to the Vendor Code of Conduct and Ethics.
 As part of this policy, all Request for Proposal (RFP) documentation will include ESG- related questions to assess all potential third parties’ social responsibility practices.

-The Group’s Workforce Advisory Forum (known as OurVoice) is in place to gather the views of the workforce to enable the Board and Group Executive Committee to consider a broadly representative range of stakeholder perspectives to guide future strategic decisions.
-In the event, that any employee wishes to bring an issue to a senior stakeholder’s attention, they are encouraged to speak with their relevant representative.
+The Group’s Workforce Advisory Forum (known as OurVoice) is in place to gather the views of the workforce so that the Board and the Group Executive Committee can consider a broadly representative range of stakeholder perspectives to guide strategic decisions for the future of the Company and its subsidiaries (the Group).
 Robust grievance mechanisms exist within the Group Grievance Policy so that employees may raise a grievance in the event of behaviour inconsistent with the Group’s values.
-In 2023, the Group did not receive any employee-based grievances in relation to modern slavery or human trafficking.
+In 2024, the Group did not receive any employee-based grievances in relation to modern slavery or human trafficking.

 Examples of the UK policies which contain references to modern slavery include:

-All UK HR relevant policies are reviewed periodically with input from relevant stakeholders (including HR and Group Legal).
-HR continually reviews and revises employee policies including those in relation to parental rights, where appropriate and necessary to do so.
-Final approval of all HR policies is provided by the Group Executive Committee.
+All UK HR relevant policies are reviewed periodically with input from relevant stakeholders (including the Group’s People Function and Group Legal).
+The Group People Function continually review and revises employee policies including those in relation to parental rights, where appropriate and necessary to do so.
+Final approval of all HR policies is provided by the Chief People Officer.
 Any breaches of applicable HR related policies are taken extremely seriously by the Group and as such appropriate disciplinary steps may be taken for those who are found in breach.

 All policies are available on the Group’s intranet.